lerer-veracode/Veracode-manual-for-GitHub/README.md

 ### SCA import findings
 As of now, we don't have an official (or unofficial) __simple__ action to import finding for SCA result - Agent-Based or Upload and Scan.

-There is an example below to "file a build" based on SCA findings.
+There is an example below to "break a build" based on SCA findings.

-:exclamation: a place-holder for future implementation.
+:exclamation: This is a place-holder for future implementation.

 ## Flow Control

-This section is mostly around utilizing GitHub build-in functionality to get a desire process.
+This section is mostly around utilizing GitHub build-in functionality to implement a desire process.

-### Branch protection (for Pull Request)
+### Branch protection (good practice for Pull Request)
-__[Protected Branches](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches)__ can help answer a (repeated) question - How can we block a Pull Request for failed scan.
+__[Protected Branches](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches)__ feature is the answer to a (repeated) question - How can we block a Pull Request for failed scan.

 The answer is in a __['Require Status Checks Before Merging' section](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches#require-status-checks-before-merging)__ in the above manual.